nbittich/adana/README.md

 ### Variable definition

 To define a variable, simply type the name of the variable followed by "=".
-Variable must always start by a letter and can have numerics or "_" in it.
+Variable must always start with a letter and can have numerics or "_" in it.
 Add and assign(+=), subtract and assign (-=), etc are not supported.

 ```python